pulibrary/orangelight/docs/features.md

 The dashboard for flipflop is at `/features`, and only administrators for the application can access it.
 This dashboard shows each feature, and what it is set to using different strategies.
 Right now, "Active record" (essentially the database) and "Default" are the only strategies, but in the future we could use strategies such as Redis, Cookies, or Sessions, and if we enable these, they will also appear on the dashboard (for configuration of these strategies see `config/features.rb`).
 Currently, the "Active record" strategy overrides the "Default" strategy.

-Unless the feature impacts a controller or initializer (probably better not to use Flipflop for changes in these areas), it is not be necessary to restart the server or deploy in order for these changes to take effect.
+Unless the feature impacts a controller or initializer (probably better not to use Flipflop for changes in these areas), it is not necessary to restart the server or deploy in order for these changes to take effect.

 In order to update the application administrators, update the `ORANGELIGHT_ADMIN_NETIDS` value in princeton_ansible, run the Orangelight playbook, then ssh onto the server as the deploy user, and run the rake task: